staticvariablejames/SpicedCookies/README.md

 Patch being able to double-pop shimmers (disabled by default)
 -------------------------------------------------------------

-If two clicks events land in the same golden cookie (for example, during a lag spike), the second click will actually work, triggering a random golden cookie effect.
+If two click events land in the same golden cookie (for example, during a lag spike), the second click will actually work, triggering a random golden cookie effect.